 When an ACL is bound to an interface, all the rules that have been defined are applied to the selected interface.
 Use the IP Binding Configuration page to assign ACL lists to ACL Priorities and Interfaces.

-To display the IP Binding Configuration page, click Security > ACL, then click the Advanced > IP Binding Configuration link.
+To display the IP Binding Configuration page, click Security > ACL > Advanced > IP Binding Configuration.

 To configure IP ACL interface bindings: